AlBaldwin/React-Music-Player-with-Cypress/README.md

 ## This project is still under development ##

-# Getting Started with Create React App
+# React music player app with Cypress

 I built this React music player app in a react Dev camp course I recently enrolled in.
 I have added a test framework using Cypress to experiment with the cypress react-selector library.